Unity World Cup

 The Unity World Cup is an international football competition contested by Christian national men's teams.

 Its name, unity, shows its will to unite the different Christians during a sports event.

 It is organized with the help of the John Paul II Foundation for sports.

 Its inaugural tournament took place in Goa, Hyderabad and Bangalore (India) in 2014 and involved eight national teams.

-The second edition took place in Bogota (Colombia) in 2016, with ten teams involved.
+The second edition took place in Bogotá (Colombia) in 2016, with ten teams involved.

 The next competition will be played in Egypt in 2018.